rolonicArk/gitARK/README.md

 # gitARK
-A rolonic ark built on git
+A rolonic ark built on git.

+See the [wiki](https://github.com/rolonicArk/gitARK/wiki) for details.